 Nissan Motor Co.
 (NSANY) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from Nissan Motor Co. as it approaches its next earnings report date.
-On that day, Nissan Motor Co. is projected to report earnings of -$0.15 per share, which would represent year-over-year growth of 57.14%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.4 billion, down 6.73% from the year-ago period.
+The company is expected to report EPS of -$0.15, up 57.14% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $22.4 billion, down 6.73% from the prior-year quarter.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 10.91% lower.
-Nissan Motor Co. is currently a Zacks Rank #3 (Hold).
+Nissan Motor Co. is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Nissan Motor Co.'s current valuation metrics, including its Forward P/E ratio of 8.87.
-For comparison, its industry has an average Forward P/E of 8.88, which means Nissan Motor Co. is trading at a discount to the group.
+Investors should also note Nissan Motor Co.'s current valuation metrics, including its Forward P/E ratio of 8.83.
+This represents a discount compared to its industry's average Forward P/E of 8.88.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 156, which puts it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 149, putting it in the bottom 42% of all 250+ industries.

 Click to get this free report